Cable news in the United States: i24News

-i24NEWS is an English language international news television channel that is owned by Altice USA.
+i24NEWS is an English language international news television channel that is owned by Patrick Drahi.
 It is the English version of i24NEWS, a news service based in Israel and operated as a joint venture by Israel's two most prominent commercial broadcasters.
 The network began broadcasting in the US on February 13, 2017.
 It is live from 6-10 p.m.
 Eastern Time and at other times broadcasts from Israel.
 Live programming is broadcast from Times Square in New York with an additional bureau in Washington, D.C.
 The channel uses resources from i24's main Jaffa headquarters.
 Talent includes David Shuster who is also the managing editor, Michelle Makori, and Dan Raviv.
 The channel acquired many of its debut behind-the-scenes talent from the former Al Jazeera America.
-The channel is carried on Altice USA-owned Optimum and Suddenlink cable systems and Charter Spectrum.
+The channel is carried on Drahi-owned Optimum and Charter-owned Spectrum cable systems.
 The channel live streams via its website.